Privacy Policy

 CHANGES TO THIS DATA PROTECTION POLICY

-We reserve the right to update this data protection policy at any time, and we will provide you with a new data protection policy when we make any substantial updates.
-We may also notify you in other ways from time to time about the processing of your personal information.
+We reserve the right to update this data protection policy at any time, and we will provide you with a new version of the policy when we make any substantial updates.
+Additionally, we may notify you through other means from time to time regarding the processing of your personal information.

 If you have any questions about this data protection policy, please contact our DPO.